The California Fair Employment and Housing Act (FEHA)

-prohibits hiring practices that discriminate against applicants or independent contractors based on race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition (cancer-related conditions and genetic characteristics), genetic information, marital status, sex, gender identity, gender expression, age (40 years and older), sexual orientation, or military and veteran status of any person, unless based on a bona fide occupational qualification (BFOQ).
+prohibits hiring practices that discriminate against applicants or independent contractors based on race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition (cancer-related conditions and genetic characteristics), genetic information, marital status, sex, gender, gender identity, gender expression, age (40 years and older), sexual orientation, or military and veteran status of any person, unless based on a bona fide occupational qualification (BFOQ).
 It includes discrimination based on a perception that a person is a member of a protected class or is associated with a person who is, or is perceived to be, a member of a protected class.
-The law applies to all public employers, private employers with five or more employees, employment agencies, and labor organizations (CA Gov. Code Sec.
-12900 et seq.).
+The law applies to all public employers, private employers with five or more employees, employment agencies, and labor organizations (Cal.
+Gov’t Code § 12900 et seq.).
 More information is available at the California Discrimination

 Preemployment inquiries.
 FEHA prohibits employers from making any non-job-related inquiry of applicants or employees that directly or indirectly expresses a limitation, specification, or discrimination about any protected characteristic.
 Employers are also prohibited from expressing any intent to make such a limitation, specification, or discrimination.
 The law applies to all forms of inquiry, including the use of an application form (Cal.
 Gov’t Code § 12940(d)).

 Criminal history.
 Under California’s ban-the-box law, employers with five or more employees are prohibited from inquiring into or considering a job applicant’s conviction history until after they have made a conditional offer of employment ...